Harshal-Pednekar/Bank-Loan-Analytics-Project/README.md

 ## 📫 Connect With Me

 I'm open to opportunities in data analytics, business intelligence, and data storytelling.
-Let’s connect on [LinkedIn](www.linkedin.com/in/harshal-pednekar-b59ba132b) or check out my other work in the pinned repositories!
+Let’s connect on [LinkedIn Profile](https://www.linkedin.com/in/harshal-pednekar-b59ba132b) or check out my other work in the pinned repositories!

 ---